eli5-org/eli5/docs/source/overview.rst

 * :ref:`library-keras` - explain predictions of image classifiers
   via Grad-CAM visualizations.
+  **Note:** currently only TensorFlow 1.x is supported, which requires older python versions and ELI5 0.13 or earlier.

 * :ref:`library-xgboost` - show feature importances and explain predictions
   of XGBClassifier, XGBRegressor and xgboost.Booster.